jtext-103/jddb/code/JDDB/jddb/meta_db/readme.md

     When need_nd=False, only return one list, which is the list of shots available for all given diagnostic signals.
     When need_nd=True, return three lists, which are the list of shots available for all given diagnostic signals, list of non-disruption shots, and list of disruption shots.
   ### **Example :**
-    Get shots with DownTime in [0.2, 0.8]s and average flat-top value of IP in [150, inf]KA within the shot number range of [1064000, 1066648].
     ```python
     shot_list = [shot for shot in range(1064000, 10666489)]
     labels = ["ip", "bt", "polaris_den_v09"]